If you’re one of the 12 million Americans visiting Europe this year, this detailed list will help you plan and enjoy your experience to its fullest.

 3. Do your homework

 Americans are notoriously ignorant about the world outside of our borders.
-Rise above the reputation and take the time to educate yourself in advance about the places you’re visiting.
+Rise above the reputation and take the time to educate yourself in advance about the places you’re visiting in Europe.
 At a minimum, you should know historical highlights, key cities, the currency, and the languages spoken.

 4. Learn a few words and phrases in the local language